azhar2205/paddle-ball-using-dqlearn/README.md

 # Playing paddle ball game using Deep Q-Learning algorithm
 This project demonstrates training a machine to play simple paddle ball game using Deep-Q Learning algorithm with Keras.

-This article is intended for beginers.
+This article is intended for beginners.

 ## Pre-requisites
 * Python (tested on 3.6)